Sandeep-git1/Deepfake_image_detection/README.md

 ## Dataset

-Created my own dataset with 1700 photos each.
+Created my own dataset with 1700 photos each (i.g.
+3400 total photos, AI + Real).

 Preprocessed images are resized to **512×512 grayscale** and stored under `preprocessed/`.
 Residuals are stored as `.npy` files under `residuals/`.